makuke1234/atto/README.md

 ![C version](https://img.shields.io/badge/version-C99-blue.svg)

 Yet another text editor ought to be as simple/small as possible (following the KISS principle).
 It is purely written in C and it's designed to be used solely on Microsoft Windows (relies on Win32 API).
-MinGW-32 GCC has been used as the compiler.
+MinGW GCC has been used as the compiler.

 Currently, my other tool [slocWin32](https://github.com/makuke1234/slocWin32) reports 1665 lines of code for this editor: